peter-benschop/awsmock/README.md

 This invocation will run with the in-memory database, as the alpine image does not have an own MongoDb instance.
-Port ```4566``` (gateway) and ```4567``` (manager) should be reachable. ```-e AWSMOCK_MONGODB_ACTIVE=false``` is needed to use the in-memory database and ```-v /var/run/docker.sock:/var/run/docker.sock``` for the communication with the host's socker daemon (lambdas, dynamodb).
+Port ```4566``` (gateway) and ```4567``` (manager) should be reachable. ```-e AWSMOCK_MONGODB_ACTIVE=false``` is needed to use the in-memory database and ```-v /var/run/docker.sock:/var/run/docker.sock``` for the communication with the host's docker daemon (lambdas, dynamodb).

 If you have problems with the docker daemon connection and you see errors like: